dinolupo/dinolupo.github.io/_posts/2015-05-16-personalized-centos7-vagrant-osx.md

 categories: osx vagrant centos
 ---

 Are you familiar with Vagrant?
-Beside official definition [Why Vagrant](http://docs.vagrantup.com/v2/why-vagrant/index.html) if you need fast and solid environment to try out your software on VMs, than you have to give Vagrant a chance because it can be seen as a wrapper on top of virtualization software that can speed up your work a lot.
-At the end of this tutorial you will be able to startup new personalized machines in a matter of seconds.<!--more-->
+Beside the official definition [Why Vagrant](http://docs.vagrantup.com/v2/why-vagrant/index.html), in case you need a fast and solid environment to try out your software on VMs, then you have to give to Vagrant a chance because it can be seen as a wrapper on top of virtualization software that can speed up your work a lot.
+At the end of this tutorial you will be able to start new personalized machines in a matter of seconds.<!--more-->

 In this How To we are going to prepare a Vagrant local environment box VM based on CentOS 7 minimal image, with dev support and some basic improvements.